Transition to Access Pearson

 Access Pearson

-The tool for MyLab and Mastering ( LTI 1.1) is usually named MyLab and Mastering.
+The tool for MyLab and Mastering tool (LTI 1.1) is usually named MyLab and Mastering.

 LTI 1.1 integration availability

-Important notes on availability dates and accessing existing LMS courses:
+Important notes on availability dates and accessing MyLab and Mastering from courses:

-Blackboard: The MyLab and Mastering (LTI 1.1) tool is no longer available for pairing new Blackboard courses after December 1, 2024.
-You can no longer access existing Blackboard courses paired via LTI 1.1 after December 31, 2024.
+Blackboard: The MyLab and Mastering tool (LTI 1.1) is no longer available for pairing new Blackboard courses after December 1, 2024.
+You can no longer access a MyLab or Mastering course paired with an existing Blackboard course via LTI 1.1 after December 31, 2024.

 Canvas, D2L Brightspace, and Moodle: The LTI 1.1 tool will no be longer available for pairing new courses after June 15, 2025.
 You'll need to use Access Pearson (LTI 1.3) for pairing new LMS courses after the upgrade date.
-You can still access existing Canvas, D2L Brightspace, and Moodle courses paired via LTI 1.1 until the course end date.
+You can still access a MyLab or Mastering course paired via LTI 1.1 with existing Canvas, D2L Brightspace, and Moodle courses until the course end date.

 Upgrade any Blackboard, Canvas, D2L Brightspace, or Moodle course paired via Partner Integration or Direct Integration to Access Pearson.